 - Osteogenic spine stimulators.

 - Oxygen and oxygen supplies.

 - Peak flow meters.

 - Ventilators.

 - Wheelchairs.

-- Wigs following chemotherapy or radiation therapy.
+- Wigs following chemotherapy or radiation therapy, limited to one synthetic wig per Year.

 We periodically update the list of approved DME items to keep pace with changes in medical technology and clinical practice.
 To find out if a particular DME item is on our approved list for your condition, please call Member Services.